-There is a better, safer way to protect wood fences is to cover the posts, poles or boards--cover them with small-mesh chicken wire.
+A better, safer way to protect wood fences is to cover the posts, poles or boards with small-mesh chicken wire.
 Horses can’t chew through it, and it’s unpleasant on their teeth so they quit trying to chew the wood beneath it.

-For instance, a wire fence with a top pole or board can be readily protected by covering that top pole or board with chicken wire, cutting it into strips the proper size with tin snips.
+For instance, a wire fence with a top pole or board can be readily protected by covering that top pole or board with chicken wire, cutting it into strips the proper size with wire cutters.
 It can be stapled to the pole or board at frequent intervals so there are no loose patches or protrusions—just a smooth surface that the horse can’t grab hold of.

 Chicken wire protection is very cheap compared to replacing chewed-up boards, posts or poles.
-A roll of it will cover a lot of fencing when cut into proper-size strips,Staples will be another expense, as will your time.
-But when you weigh these costs against having to repair or rebuild the fence, it’s obvious that the chicken wire is cheap insurance—giving a much longer life to your wooden fence.
+A roll of wire will cover a lot of fencing when cut into proper-size strips.
+Staples and a staple gun will be another expense, as will your time, as are chewing-deterrent sprays or liquids.
+But when you weigh these costs against having to repair or rebuild the wood fence, it’s obvious that the chicken wire is cheap insurance—giving a much longer life to your fence.